phetsims/equality-explorer/doc/implementation-notes.md

 This section provides an overview of the most important model elements, and some miscellaneous topics related to the model.

 [Scene](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/Scene.js) is the based type for all scenes.
-See the **Screens** section above for a description of scenes.
+See the **Screens and Scenes** section above for a description of scenes.

 Fractions vs integers